"Wine is part of life, it reminds us of the past as we enjoy the present and think about the future."

 Our wines are featured at the Seriously Cool Chardonnay tasting, held in Midtown Manhattan.

-Closson Chase goes global.
-The passing of Bill C-311 opens the possibility of shipping wine to individual buyers across Canada and Heavenly Vines in Japan begins to stock our wine.
+The passing of Bill C-311 opens the possibility of shipping wine to individual buyers across Canada, and Heavenly Vines in Japan begins to stock our wine.

-Keith Tyers appointed Closson Chase’s new winemaker in a year when a late spring frost reduced the crop by more than half.
+Keith Tyers is appointed Closson Chase’s Head Winemaker in a challenging year when a late Spring frost reduced the crop by more than half.